Putin: Nuclear risk is rising, but we are not mad

 "We have not gone mad, we are aware of what nuclear weapons are," he said, adding: "We aren't about to run around the world brandishing this weapon like a razor."

-Putin also boasted that Russia had the most modern and advanced nuclear weapons in the world, and compared Russia's nuclear strategy to that of the US, who he said had gone further than Russia by locating its nuclear weapons on other territories.
+Putin also boasted that Russia had the most modern and advanced nuclear weapons in the world, and contrasted its nuclear strategy to the US - who he said had gone further than Russia by locating its nuclear weapons on other territories.

 "We do not have nuclear weapons, including tactical ones, on the territory of other countries, but the Americans do - in Turkey, and in a number of other European countries," he said.